mmatokovic/mmatokovic/content/hr/about.md

 type = 'miscellaneous'
 +++

-> “Human beings face ever more complex and urgent problems, and their effectiveness in dealing with these problems is a matter that is critical to the stability and continued progress of society.“
+> Human beings face ever more complex and urgent problems, and their effectiveness in dealing with these problems is a matter that is critical to the stability and continued progress of society.

 — Doug Engelbart, 1961